 Traveling by sea to the island country of Maldives, you’ll find endless water stretching in all directions.
 As your boat draws closer, though, you’ll notice dark squares poking above the horizon.
 They’ll rise in height as you approach.
 You’ll wonder to yourself how palm trees could have grown rectangular foliage?
 Then the realization will hit you—

 Jam-Packed and in a Pickle

-Resembling a sight from a science fiction movie, the capital city of Malé occupies the fifth most densely populated island in the world.
-Twenty- and 30-story buildings housing nearly 150,000 people are packed onto a circular island of 2.2 square miles (5.8 square kilometers).
+Resembling a sight from a science fiction movie, the capital city of Malé occupies the seventh-most densely populated island in the world.
+Twenty- and 30-story buildings housing nearly 150,000 people are packed onto a circular island of one square mile (2.6 square kilometers).

 Not only is Malé dense, it is also low in elevation.
-Its highest natural point is the lowest in the world: 7 feet 10 inches (2.4 meters).
+Its highest natural point is only 7 feet 10 inches (2.4 meters), making it the lowest country on the planet.
 As you can imagine, rising an average of only 4 feet 11 inches (1.5 meters) above sea level in the middle of the Indian Ocean puts it at great risk from climate change.

 A Royal Past